atomix/atomix.github.io/atomix/docs/getting-started.md

   .build();
 ```

-The provided `Members` list does not have to be representative of the full list of active replicas.
-Users must simply provide enough `Member`s to be able to successfully connect to at least one replica.
+The provided [`Address`][Address] list does not have to be representative of the full list of active replicas.
+Users must simply provide enough [`Address`][Address]es to be able to successfully connect to at least one replica.

-Once the client is created, call `connect()` to establish a connection to the cluster:
+Once the client is created, call [`connect`][AtomixClient.connect] to establish a connection to the cluster:

 {% include sync-tabs.html target1="#async-client" desc1="Async" target2="#sync-client" desc2="Sync" %}
 {::options parse_block_html="true" /}